This page has details of the early history of the Southern Area, the Leechwell Stream, more recent history and various DOS documents.

 The History of the Garden

-The pool, which is actually triangular, was identified as an Immersion Bath and scheduled as an Ancient Monument by English Heritage in 2005 .
-The Bath is lined with stone and slate and has two steps leading into it.
-Each side is about 15ft long and it is about 3ft deep.
-It is fed by water from the Leechwell Holy Well - located higher up, 100ft above the garden.
-Today the water reaches the Bath via a culvert or pipe which probably runs outside the wall of the garden, beneath Leechwell Lane.
+The pool, which is actually triangular, was identified as an Immersion Bath associated with the Leechwell Holy Well and scheduled as an Ancient Monument by English Heritage in 2005.
+Each side is about 13ft long.
+It is about 2ft deep at the apex and about 3ft 6ins deep at the base, is lined with stone and slate and has two steps leading into it.
+It is fed by water from the Leechwell, located higher up, 100ft above the garden.
+Today the water reaches the pool via a culvert or pipe which probably runs outside the wall of the garden, beneath Leechwell Lane.

 The Leechwell Stream

 There is other evidence that the water from the Leechwell once flowed as an open stream from near the well to the pool in the Bungalow Garden.
 In 1864, the land that now forms the garden of Leechwell Cottage, the Leechwell Garden and the land on which the new houses on Heathway West have been built, was sold at auction.
 The poster advertising the auction, below left, contains the words: "and a perpetual Stream of the celebrated Leechwell Water runs through the Premises" The 1873 Survey, shown above, shows the path of this stream as a blue line.
-The design for the garden reinstates this stream and extends it down through the garden as an open water-course.
+The 2006 design for the garden reinstated this stream and extended it down through the garden as an open water-course.
+Unfortunately when work began on the infrastructure in erly 2010 an open watercourse proved impractical for various reasons so the two new water features are instead joined by a conduit running under the lawn.

 Note.
 The 1864 poster gives the area as 1¾ acres, while the area shown on the 1873 map is about 1½ acres.
 The missing area may have been the various 'orchard' pieces (shaded pink below) which are now owned by houses in Maudlin Road.
 Taken together these exactly make up the difference.